-The Duties of a Nursing Assistant
+The Function of a CNA

-- Administering basic care to patients
+- Providing basic services to patients

-- Taking patient’s vital signs
+- Checking patient’s vital signs

 - Maintaining a record of patient’s health status